Rivoli Theatre (South Fallsburg, New York): History

 Israel Kaplan and his son Arch opened the Rivoli to provide entertainment for summer vacationers in 1923.
 They are credited as designers, but the similarities to Emil Motel's Rialto Theatre in nearby Monticello suggest that Motel, who is credited with the Rivoli's later redesign, was the original architect of the Rivoli as well.

 The Rivoli was a success, showing both movies and live stage productions.
 In 1937 the Kaplans had the theater expanded to accommodate 600 and remodeled in the then-current Art Deco style.
+Motl was in charge of the expansion.
 Its prosperity continued throughout the Catskill resort era, where the live-entertainment Borscht Belt nurtured many future stars.
 Former patrons remember frequent lines around the corner.

 At the end of 1997, Alice Rosenshein Manzi, a descendant of the Kaplans who had been renting the theater out as a fruit stand to make ends meet, closed the theater.
 The Sullivan County Dramatic Workshop, a local community theater group that had been looking for a new home, bought it for $55,000 and remodeled it for use as a theater again.
 The following year the interior was repainted and a new heating and cooling system added.
 They put on movies and plays each summer, and a local music promoter has also staged shows there.
 In 2011 the troupe began raising the matching funds for a state grant to restore the marquee.

-Before forming the hard rock band KISS, Gene Simmons and Paul Stanley played the Rivoli in the early 1970s with their band Wicked Lester/Rainbow.
+Before forming KISS, Gene Simmons and Paul Stanley played the Rivoli in the early 1970s with their band Wicked Lester/Rainbow.